lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 To access to a specific rule, rule-id and its specific length is used as a key.
 The rule is either a compression or a fragmentation rule.

-Each context can be identify though a version id.
+Each context can be identified though a version id.

 ## Compression rule